-StreamNet Staff manages all project activities and ensures that StreamNet project quarterly status reports, annual report and BiOp RPA report to BPA are submitted on time to BPA.
-During CY2020 regular meetings were held for ExCom and SN SC.
+Regular meetings were held for ExCom and SN SC.
 Agendas were formulated, issues discussed and resolved where possible, and priorities were set.
-Reporting and posting of notes and decisions were facilitated via the StreamNet website.
+Reporting and posting of notes and decisions was facilitated via the StreamNet website.
 Subcontracts were executed and invoices tracked.
 New SOW and budgets were developed and provided to BPA.
-An inventory list and cost share report were also developed and provided to BPA.
-All reports were submitted to BPA as requested during calendar year 2020.
+Inventory list and cost share report were also developed and provided to BPA.
+All StreamNet funded partners engaged in meetings and related products, as well as contributed to the contractual reporting requirements, In summary,